Esturban/eval/content/insights/backlinks-referrals.md

 tags: ["insights","resources"]
 ---

-## Why backlinks and referrals are important in your business
+## Why backlinks and referrals are important in your business :microphone:

 When you share your website's content on other sites, you're asking those people to vote for your site with their backlinks.
 Links from these websites can tell search engines that your articles are credible, useful and worth reading.
 As you